-But every single time I’ve seen somebody try to take a deck and convert it into living space, it’s never worked out too well.
+But every single time I’ve seen somebody try to convert deck into living space, it’s never worked out too well.
 It might be that you can preserve some of the framing and maybe incorporate it in there but it’s going to now be living space.
 It’s going to have to be heated, it’s going to have to be cooled, it’s going to have to have wiring, it’s going to have to have plumbing.
 It’s an addition; it’s no longer going to be in a deck.
 So while that space might fit well for it, starting with the existing deck doesn’t always make the most sense, OK?

 DIANE: OK.
 So what would – we would have to just tear that deck down and start over or …?